 When my daughter was three and my son was eight months old, I served on a jury for a murder trial.
 It was hard and emotionally draining, seeing the grieving mother everyday, hearing about such horrific violence.
 At night I would come home and cry, sleep.
 When I went back in the mornings I always took my $3 copy of Pride and Prejudice with me.
 One of those days during lunch, I walked to the bookstore and bought the thick annotated version of Pride and Prejudice too.
 Having Pride and Prejudice with me made me feel better.
 Made me feel better about the fact that people regularly murdered one another.
 Made me feel better about having to be downtown all day away from my babies when I wasn’t used to that.
 Made me feel better about having to park in the parking garage alone and walk to the courthouse everyday alone.
 I watched the 2007 Persuasion over and over again when I was editing my novel.
 Anne running through the streets to find Captain Wentworth and then, that kiss.
 I have a lot of stories like this.

-Pride & Prejudice, Mansfield Park, Persuasion, Becoming Jane.
+Pride & Prejudice, Mansfield Park, Persuasion, Becoming Jane, Northanger Abbey.
 I put them on when I’m working.
 I watch them while I’m knitting.
 Sometimes when they end, I just go back to the beginning and start them over again.
 I have scenes and lines of them memorized.
 Recite them to myself when a word reminds me.
 When my daughter coughs I think of Kitty from Pride and Prejudice and her telling her annoyed mother “I do not cough for my own amusement.”
 Whenever someone is cooking potatoes I want to say “what excellent boiled potatoes.
 It’s been many years since I had such an exemplary vegetable” like Mr. Collins.
 Elizabeth sitting on the swing when tells Charlotte Lucas announces her engagement to Mr. Collins and Elizabeth saying “engaged?!” then spinning and standing up only to say…”to be married?!”
 I love the music.
 Samuel Sim’s “The Last Dance” from the BBC’s Emma.
 Jean-Yves Thibaudet’s “Dawn” from Pride & Prejudice.
 And even the sounds everything makes in the movies — the doors closing, the chickens clucking, the footsteps, the carriages rocking, the horses running.
 The smallest things like Mr. Darcy stretching out his hand after touching Elizabeth for the first time.
 And the way Elizabeth says the word taciturn.
 Mr. Bingley secretly reaching out to touch Jane’s dress ribbon without her knowing it.
 And the biggest things like the Pride & Prejudice rain scene…the rain scene when Elizabeth thinks she’s right about Mr. Wickham and Mr. Darcy’s eyelashes are rain-wet too.
 The rain scene.
 The heartbreaking “forgive me, Madam, for taking up so much of your time.”
 And yes, the men are dashing but also Jane asks the all too important question: what are men to rocks and mountains?

 And I’m in no way interested in arguing which versions are better or whether the right actors were cast, because that doesn’t matter to me.
 It’s all love.
 I love it all no matter what.
 It’s all locked in an untouchable spot in my heart, somewhere only I can reach.
 It’s precious to me and I keep it there.
 I love both Colin Firth and Matthew Macfadyen as Mr. Darcy and I can do that.
 I’m allowed that.
 I don’t have to choose.
 Yes, there is so much to be negative about in this world, so much to be scared of.
 But also, I have Jane.

 I watch the behind-the-scenes documentaries about the costumes and shooting locations.
 I cherish the cool, cloudy, rainy days when I can tuck up and watch the movies without feeling the least bit guilty about not going outside.
 I think of Jane’s quote “Ah!
 There is nothing like staying at home, for real comfort” which is entirely appealing to a house cat like me.
 I think of Jane describing Elizabeth Bennet by writing “she had a lively, playful disposition, which delighted in anything ridiculous” which once upon a time used to be the quote I used most often for my social media bios.
 I have a tea towel with Mr. Darcy’s proposal written on it.
 In my mind and heart, everylittlething about Jane Austen is comforting.
 Her books and the movies forever remind me of tea and knitting and friendship and so much love.
 Only love.
 There is no snark here, no epic takedowns.
 There are countless books and essays deconstructing Austen’s usage of language, breaking down the plots and her takes on society and propriety and feminism.
 I enjoy reading those, but for me it all comes down to love.
 And the love I have for Jane Austen is pure and true, unabashedly-almost-boringly normcore.
 The books, the movies, they’re my safe spaces.
 All of these cozy gifts Jane Austen has given me, has given us.
+Catherine and Henry.
 Elizabeth and Fitzwilliam.
 Jane and Charles.
 Edward and Elinor.
 Fanny and Edmund.
 Anne and Captain Wentworth.
 All of them.
 Pemberley.
 Elizabeth’s face when she sees Pemberley for the first time.
 “He is a gentleman; I am a gentleman’s daughter; so far we are equal.”
 The rain and carriages and can’t-stand-it-longing.
 The passion and restraint.
 The soldiers and men in ruffle-collared shirts.
 Mr. Darcy’s wet white shirt as he emerges from the lake.
 The complicatedness of human emotions and the happy, perfect endings.
 On the 200th anniversary of her death I want to say deeply and from the bottom of my heart, bless you, Jane.
 Because you have blessed me.
 And you must allow me to tell you how ardently I admire and love you.